-The Union final grant is calculated on the basis of the actual eligible expenditure by applying the "double ceiling" rule and verifying compliance with the no-profit rule.
+The EU final grant is calculated on the basis of the actual eligible expenditure by applying the "double ceiling" rule and verifying compliance with the non-profit rule.

-- Application of the "double ceiling" rule limiting the grant both to the percentage of the eligible costs and to the maximum amount mentioned in the grant agreement
+- Application of the ''double ceiling'' rule limiting the grant both to the percentage of the eligible costs and to the maximum amount mentioned in the grant agreement

-The Union final grant is calculated by applying the percentage for the co-financing of the eligible costs laid down in the grant agreement to the total of the actual eligible costs.
-This amount must not exceed the maximum amount for the Union grant laid down in the grant agreement.
+The EU final grant is calculated by applying the percentage for the co-financing of the eligible costs laid down in the grant agreement to the total of the actual eligible costs.
+This amount must not exceed the maximum amount for the EU grant laid down in the grant agreement.